 - Completion of the UCF minimum two-term academic suspension period.

 - The grade point deficiency is defined as the number of credit hours earned with a B grade that is required to raise the grade point average to a given GPA as defined by the most recent Catalog requirements.

 - Completion of an AA degree from a Florida Public Institution if the General Education and Gordon Rule were not previously met at UCF.

 - Completion of Business Common Program Prerequisites with a grade of C (2.0 GPA) or higher (ACG 2021, ACG 2071, ECO 2023, ECO 2013, CGS 2100, and QMB 3003 [or MAC 2233 and STA 2023]).

 - Meeting the admission standard for chosen major.
-It is the student’s responsibility to review the College of Business Administration admission standards for the chosen major.
+It is the student’s responsibility to review the College of Business admission standards for the chosen major.

 If you believe you meet all of the above criteria:

 Step 1: Complete the appropriate application found on the Registrar’s Office website.

-Step 2: Complete the CBA Readmission Application and provide your transcripts and personal statement to BA2, room 101.
+Step 2: Complete the College of Business Readmission Application and provide your transcripts and personal statement to BA2, room 101.

 Meeting minimum criteria does not guarantee readmission.
-Readmission decisions are posted the Friday after the last day of classes for the term the application was submitted.
+Readmission decisions are posted the Friday after the last day of classes during the term the application was submitted.

 A student readmitted following Disqualification who fails to achieve a minimum 2.0 UCF GPA is permanently excluded from the University.
 Students are not eligible for readmission after Exclusion.
 Students who have been excluded will not be considered for readmission, and may not appeal any failure to be readmitted following Exclusion.

 College of Business Lack of Progress Policy

-In addition to maintaining a UCF GPA of at least a 2.0, all business students are required to maintain a minimum Major and College of Business Administration GPA, per their declared major and catalog year.
+In addition to maintaining a UCF GPA of at least a 2.0, all business students are required to maintain a minimum Major and College of Business GPA, per their declared major and catalog year.